nasirlukman/nasirlukman.github.io/_pages/about.md

 <div style="text-align: justify">

 <p>
-I work as a geospatial data scientist and remote sensing analyst focused on environmental monitoring and Earth systems.
-I use satellite data, spectroscopy, and machine learning to understand patterns on the Earth’s surface and turn them into actionable information.
+I work as a geospatial data scientist and remote sensing analyst focused on Earth systems, environmental monitoring, and illicit activity monitoring.
+I analyze satellite data using spectroscopy, backscatter analysis, and machine learning to understand patterns on the Earth’s surface and turn them into actionable information.
 </p>

 <p>